mucla/dr-bingo/README.md

-# dr-bingo
+# dr-bingo (ESC2018 edition)
-A script to generate a random word bingo for PhD defences
+A script to generate a random cliché bingo for ESC 2018 (modified from source in a hurry)